Minimal bandwidth $\mathbb{C}^*$-actions on generalized Grassmannians: Introduction

 \subsection{Outline of the paper}

-Section \ref{sec:prelim} is devoted to an introduction to the theory of RH varieties and torus actions, especially $\C^*$-actions.
-In Section \ref{sec:Zgradings} we study the properties of the special projections on the lines orthogonal to the hyperplanes $h_i$.
-Also the proof of the Theorem \ref{thm:main} is contained in that section.
-Then in Section \ref{sec:examples} we describe the $\C^*$-actions of the classical cases, combining Representation Theory with techniques of Projective Geometry.
-Last, in Section \ref{sec:Cayley} we apply our results to describe the Chow ring of the Cayley plane $\DE_6(6)$, restating, in particular, some results presented in \cite{ManivelCayleyPlane}.
+Section \ref{sec:prelim} is devoted to an introduction to the theory of RH varieties and torus actions, in particular $\C^*$-actions.
+In Section \ref{sec:Zgradings} we study the properties of fundamental $\C^*$-actions, that provide the projections on the lines orthogonal to the hyperplanes $h_i$.
+Also the proof of the Theorem \ref{thm:main} is contained in this section.
+Then, in Section \ref{sec:examples} we describe the $\C^*$-actions on classical cases, combining Representation Theory with techniques of Projective Geometry.
+Last, in Section \ref{sec:Cayley} we apply our results to describe the Chow groups of the Cayley plane $\DE_6(6)$, restating, in particular, some results presented on \cite{ManivelCayleyPlane}.